SpencerAngus/AVC-team-7/README.md

 - [ ] Jasper: Start printing components
 - [ ] Jasper: Consult with Orion about what parts need to be fabricated
 - [ ] Orion: Begin Assembly of chassis
+- [ ] Orion: Consult with devs about which parts and sensors are needed
 - [ ] Francesco: Consult with other devs about who's coding what
 - [ ] Francesco: Camera line follwoing code
 - [ ] Emma: help write and implement software